AudDMusic/audd-go/README.md

 ### Audio streams
 Use AudD real-time music recognition service for audio streams to identify the songs that are being played on radio stations (or any other streams).

-Monitor radio airplay, create radio songs charts.
+Monitor radio airplay, create radio song charts.
 Get real-time insights.
 If you have your own content DB, we can recognize songs that you upload (it's cheaper).

 See https://streams.audd.io/ for more info.
 <a name="license"></a>